Allocate your Estate and choose what happens if someone can't take their share

 - Add each recipient you want to share in the residue (people and/or organisations).

 - Enter a percentage for each.
-The total must equal 100% (use "Split equally" if helpful).
+The total must equal 100% (use "Divide Shares Equally" if helpful).

-- Select a condition for each recipient (what happens if they can't take): see options below.
+- Choose an If unable to take option for each recipient (what happens if they cannot receive their share): see options below.

 - Keep names consistent with your Beneficiaries list so everything lines up cleanly.

-Tip: Many people choose Per Stirpes for close family so a Child's branch isn't accidentally skipped.
+Tip: Many people choose Family line for close family so a Child's branch is not accidentally skipped.

 What about organisations and minors?